Founder & Chair Orangutan Alliance

 As a passionate campaigner for responsible food systems she wanted to assist grassroots projects working on conservation and reforestation affected by this issue but believed that part of the solution needs to come from the cause – affected by demand and consumers awareness.

 Seeing the urgency of the issue from NGO’s, frustration from consumers and motivated by slow policy response and regulation, she set out to give consumers a choice – a choice to be part of the solution through their purchase via the Orangutan Alliance Palm Oil Free Seal.
 She developed the program to achieve three outcomes – to provide consumer choice, to produce a new revenue stream for grassroots projects and to support businesses that want to create products with care.

-Through her passion, Orangutan Alliance has built international networks with food technologists, ingredient makers, researchers, policy makers, conservation networks, influencers and the media with the aim of working together to develop solutions to this issue.
+Through her passion, Orangutan Alliance has built international networks with food technologists, cosmetic manufacturers, agricultural experts, ingredient makers, researchers, policy makers, conservation networks, influencers and the media with the aim of working together to develop solutions to this issue.

 Board Member, Orangutan Alliance

 A veteran in the Food, Pharmaceutical and Related Industries for 55 years, Tony brings his compliance expertise to the board of Orangutan Alliance.
 He is a Past President of Australian Institute of Food Science & Technology and fellow with active service for 49 years.
 He has also been involved with the Food Technology Technical Committee for several years serving as their secretary for 28 years.
 He has received the AIFST Presidents Award and is an FTAA Honorary Member.
 He has also lectured in Monash University in this area.